 I am a writer and translator.
 I also work as the Translations Editor for Necessary Fiction.

 My translation of Beauty on Earth (La Beauté sur la Terre) by Swiss author Charles Ferdinand Ramuz (1878 – 1949) was published by Onesuch Press in 2013.
-Together with Onesuch, we are working on a second translation, pub date TBA.
+A second translation with Onesuch, of Si le Soleil ne Revenait Pas (English title TBD), is forthcoming.

 My short fiction, translations and criticism have appeared in various journals including The Kenyon Review, Cerise Press, Fogged Clarity, Two Serious Ladies, Xenith, Sundog Lit, Spolia, Hayden’s Ferry Review, PANK (online), The Rumpus and The Quarterly Conversation.
 For full lists of my publications, please see the other pages on this site.

 You can read my short essay on reading, writing & translation here.